 The HashiCorp community is a mixture of professionals, volunteers, students, and employees who collaborate to make HashiCorp tools better.
-Different community members may fulfill different roles, including mentoring, teaching, or connecting.
-With such a large community, our size and diversity can cause increased communication challenges at times.
+Community members play a variety of roles, including mentor, teacher, or connector.
+With such a large community, our size and diversity can cause challenges at times.

-Please be careful in the words and phrases that you choose when communicating with others.
-Be kind to others.
+Be conscious of the words and phrases that you choose when communicating with others.
+Be kind.
 Do not insult or put down others.
-Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
+Sexist, racist, or other prejudicial or exclusionary comments are never welcome in the HashiCorp community.
 If you think your conversation is making another community member uncomfortable, try to make amends and move forward.
-Avoid using colloquialisms or words and phrases that may have subjective connotations, especially for non-native speakers.
+Avoid using colloquialisms or words and phrases that may have subjective connotations.
+Be aware that your first language may not be the first language of who you are communicating with.

 The HashiCorp community convenes in many virtual spaces.
-Events that take place in public spaces, such as conferences and meet-up groups, will generally have their own code of conduct.
+Events that take place in public spaces, such as conferences and Meetups, will generally have their own code of conduct.
 In those cases, the guidelines for a specific event should be followed.
+Note that this documentation serves as the code of conduct for all HashiCorp User Groups too.

 The following list is not exhaustive: